Interaural Cues

 Reaper gives an additional Hybrid option for how this transition could occur.

 Triangular pan law (also called linear pan law) makes no attempt to keep the sound at the same intensity as it is panned and so the middle will sound louder.
 This may be closer to how we hear in some respects but it is generally not the default in most sophisticated systems because we can alter the level with the fader so changing position shouldn't also change its level.
 We want each control to do only one thing.
 Several DAWs use the additive version frustratingly so use your ears!
 The amount of summation that can occur theoretically in a triangular pan law situation is 6 dB, if the waves are correlated.
-However in practice the room doesn't provide ideal summations with reflections and other issues cause the summation to be less than 6 most of the time.
+However in practice rooms usually don't provide ideal summations because of reflections in the room.

 The other pan laws are essentially picking a transfer curve and a level to adjust by.
 4.5 dB is the next most common but others exist.
 At the end of the day you should be aware of how your system handles panning.
 Most of the time it doesn't matter and the option to add the left to right does what we want generally but you may find giving the other way a shot to be more intuitive.
 Give both a try!